amtellezfernandez/urdf-os/so100_vla_demo/README.md

 ### 6. MCP Client Smoke Test (No Claude)

-This repo includes a small client that spawns the MCP server and calls tools:
+This repo includes a small client that calls the MCP tools (in-process, no sockets required):

 ```bash
 python -m so100_vla_demo.mcp_client_demo